Cost of Home Care in SW Fort Worth/Burleson TX and How LTC Insurance Works

 Three variables define how much an LTC policy will actually pay:

-- Elimination period: The number of days the insured must receive qualifying care before benefits begin.
-This is effectively a deductible measured in time rather than dollars.
+- Elimination period: The number of days the insured must receive qualifying care before benefits begin — effectively a deductible measured in time rather than dollars.
 Common elimination periods are 30, 60, or 90 days.
-A 90-day elimination period means the family pays out of pocket for the first 90 days of care before the insurance starts reimbursing.
-For a family in Summer Creek whose parent needs immediate care after a stroke, a 90-day elimination period can represent $6,000 to $15,000 in upfront costs before a single insurance dollar flows.
+A 90-day elimination period means the family pays out of pocket for the first 90 days of care.
+For a family in Hidden Creek whose parent needs immediate care after a stroke, that can represent $6,000 to $15,000 in upfront costs before a single insurance dollar flows.

 Inflation Protection and Compound Benefit Growth